vcortez29/msac-lab6/exercise06.md

         git status

-2. Open your list in your favorite text editor
+2. Open your `fruits.txt` file  in VS Code, your favorite code editor

-        vim fruits.txt

 3. Add some lines to the file

+        apple
+        banana
+        tomato

 4. Save and exit the editor